“The fox knows many things, but the hedgehog knows one big thing”

 Physical Security technology: I took the phrase “if I can turn it with my hand and feel it click, how can I be sure it’s locked” as a challenge.
-Learning physical security from an architect and building some good technology and customer projects, to go on an do some of my own projects, I’ve learned that like the 2 x 4’s that hold up the building and the light switch clicking on and off, security and automation needs to be fundamentally built in and just as easy to use.
+Learning physical security from an architect and building some good technology and customer projects, to go on and do some of my own projects, I’ve learned that like the two x four’s that hold up the building and the light switch clicking on and off, security and automation need to be fundamentally built-in and just as easy to use.
 This applies to IT frameworks as well.

 Hospitality Systems: While converging voice video and data at hotels, we started driving everything to the network to be monitored and managed.
 A prime example of this become Battery Wharf Boston which won an award for building systems convergence.

 Casino Systems: While working with hotels, I become involved with hotel/casinos and started driving my own form of convergence.
-The industry was moving towards server based gaming which converged casino traffic onto the network.
-It was a perfect fit to everything else we were doing.
+The industry was moving towards server-based gaming which converged casino traffic onto the network.
+It was a perfect fit for everything else we were doing.

 Interactive (online) gaming: I was lucky to get involved with some leaders in this industry through a few different projects.
-I worked with them both with their companies, and as a regulator reviewing and certifying their company/software.
-I learned and taught several aspects from online gaming and sports betting.
+I worked with them both with their companies and as a regulator reviewing and certifying companies and software.
+I learned and taught several aspects of online gaming and sports betting.
 As an avid gambler, It is one of my favorite parts of my career.

 Blockchain, Digital Assets, and Smart Contracts: Blockchains have changed the world, Digital Assets are changing the world, and Smart Contracts will change it further.
 I’ve researched writing a book on these subjects and may still.
 Though I’m enjoying adding them to my consulting and possibly my next position helping drive the success of another company.
 Follow my blog posts for the latest on this.